 No one will dispute the fact that Balboa Park is San Diego's unmistakable jewel—1,200 acres of greenbelt, culture, recreation, and attraction.
 It is San Diego's community gathering place, enjoyed by all citizens, of all walks of life and economic backgrounds.
 Sure we all know about the great museums and the Old Globe Theatre, but Balboa Park is much more than that.
-Everyone has their favorite Balboa Park spot, but here are a few known, and less known, places to discover in Balboa Park.
+Everyone has their favorite Balboa Park spot, but here are a few known, and less known, places to discover.

 01 of 10

 The main thoroughfare of Balboa Park, El Prado is the "downtown" of the park, where the public gathers and strolls to enjoy the magnificence of Balboa Park's beauty and architecture.
 Accented by the Spanish Moor-influenced buildings, remnants of the 1915 and 1935 World's Fairs, El Prado is the picture postcard spot of San Diego where you'll find most of the park's cultural venues: the Old Globe Theater, San Diego Museum of Art, Museum of Man, Natural History Museum, Museum of Photographic Arts, Mingei Art Museum.
 When you stroll down El Prado, seeing how everyone is enjoying the park, you realize how much Balboa Park means to both residents and visitors alike.
 El Prado is a must for anyone needing to feel invigorated about living in San Diego.